Sumidatasumidata.io

 Send totalAmount as the net after discount, and put the discount amount in discountAmount.
 Sumidata reports show gross / discount / net separately when both are present.

-Multi-line-item orders — fire one event per line item, all with the same orderId:
+Multi-line-item orders — send one event per line item in the same events array, all with the same orderId and a distinct productId:

 orderId: order.id, // shared across items